radiantlogic-v8/documentation-new/documentation/web-services-api-guide/05-rest.md

 A bulk operation contains unique fields in its syntax.
 The “method” field indicates the type of REST operation performed, and the “dn” field indicates the DN of the entry the operation applies to.

+>[!note]
->**Note - The fields “method”, “dn”, and “params” are required for every bulk operation.**
+>The fields “method”, “dn”, and “params” are required for every bulk operation.

 <table>
 <tr>